 I’ve really been enjoying experimenting with some “out of the ordinary” DIYs!!
 I’ve done a couple of tinted lip balms using either lip stick or mica powder but neither coloring ingredient I enjoy using.
-Cosmetic grade mica is hard to find and lipstick, if it’s natural, is just to expensive to break off and throw in a pot!
+Cosmetic grade mica is hard to find and proper sourcing can be controversial and lipstick, if it’s natural, is just to0 expensive to break off and throw in a pot!

-Freeze Dried Raspberries add a tart taste to your lip balm.
-They add a very subtle color to your balm and create a gorgeous product, perfect for gifts!
+Beeswax hardens and emulsifies the balm and adds a layer of protection while sealing in moisture.
 I will say, using a white beeswax makes this project even prettier.
-I only buy yellow because it is hard to determine exactly how the beeswax got white.
+I usually only buy yellow because it is hard to determine exactly how the beeswax got white.
 It possibly is white because it has been refined and getting a whiter white can be achieved by laying the beeswax in daylight but it’s hard to determine whether a beeswax retailer is properly treating their beeswax or just bleaching.

-In my experimenting I worked on a lip gloss and a lip balm.
+In my experimenting I worked on a diy lip gloss and a diy lip balm.
 I also played around with different consistencies by continuing to stir my lip balm as it cooled.
 This created a Vaseline like consistency.

 Working with freeze fried fruit that has tiny seeds like raspberries proved to be a challenge.
 After much thinking and playing, I found that putting the raspberries in a coffee grinder works best.
 My first batch, I hand smashed the raspberries leaving chunks of seeds in my balm, not good.
 Plus it scratches your lips.

-DIY Raspberry Vanilla Lip Balm
+DIY Raspberry Lip Balm Recipe